Preparing learners for jobs not yet created

 For learners, such opportunities can build confidence, and provide a glimpse into how they can contribute to the industry.
 “It is a transformative moment where learners bridge the gap between academia and industry.
 It empowers them to articulate their ideas, receive real-time feedback, and understand the practical implications of their work in the professional landscape.”

-“As an educator, you need to give learners a holistic education and allow them to find their intrinsic motivation to learn – not simply to bring up their GPA, but to bring out the best in themselves.”
+“We need to give learners a holistic education and allow them to find their intrinsic motivation to learn – not simply to bring up their GPA, but to bring out the best in themselves.”

 Ms Chia’s emphasis on real-world applications, especially for the future, also anchor her efforts as the module lead for the interdisciplinary project-based learning (PrjBL) approach adopted by the School of Engineering.